Madunice: Onion festival

 In August, the Onion festival is held.
 It takes for three days.
 Games are played, for example the competition for the longest onion garland.
 A fair comes to the town and steeplechase is performed.
 The onion parade goes from the center to the Amphitheatre.
 Live music is played.

 Ján Hollý

 Ján Hollý lived in Madunice from 1814.
 He worked here as a pastor.
 He composed his poems in a wood called Mlíč.
 It used to be on the place of present train stop.
 Several pieces of furniture were made from an oak under which Ján Hollý used to compose.
 However, some planks were saved and an altar was crafted from them.
 In the pastorate, there is Hollý's remembrance room.
 It is a part of the Slovak national culture heritage.
 After a large fire of Madunice, Ján Hollý left to Dobrá Voda.

 Other

-In 2003 the on the Váh Canal, the World freshwater fishing championship took place.
+In 2003 on the Váh Canal, the World freshwater fishing championship took place.
 Thanks to flat terrain, recreational cycling can be performed.
 It is also possible to swim in former sand and gravel pits.
 In 1993, the book Madunice, 880th anniversary of first literal mention about the town from Karol Kabát was set out.